pingcap/docs/choose-index.md

     At present, the cost model of distinguishing TiFlash from TiKV is still rough.
 You can decrease the value of `tidb_opt_seek_factor` parameter, then the optimizer prefers to choose TiFlash.

 3. The statistics are accurate.
-One index need to retrieve rows from tables, but it actually executes faster than the index that do not  retrieve rows from tables.
-Why select the index  that do not  retrieve rows from tables?
+Index A needs to retrieve rows from tables, but it actually executes faster than Index B that does not retrieve rows from tables.
+Why does the optimizer choose Index B?

     In this case, the cost estimation may be too large for retrieving rows from tables.
 You can decrease the value of tidb_opt_network_factor parameter in order to reduce the cost for retrieving rows from tables.